KevinIbay/blog/content/blog/how to learn/index.md

 When I was learning JavaScript, I frequently referenced [the Google JS style guide](https://google.github.io/styleguide/jsguide.html) to make sure that I was following the industry standards on writing JS.

 If you're following a tutorial and you don't understand a part then repeat it.
 Didn't understand it again?
 Well, repeat it again!
+Repetition is key to learning but ensure that you repeat good habits.

 #### Learning Techniques